al3ks1s/AD1-tools/README.md

 # AD1-tools
-Toolset to extract and mount an AD1 logical image.
+CLI Tools to open AccessData AD1 images on linux.

 See https://al3ks1s.fr/posts/adventures-part-1/ for explanations about the AD1 Format